 The invention of the television was a combined effort of many inventors seeking to produce images from reflective light.
 Baird was highly credited for being the first to make a moving image on television in grayscale.

 Baird worked with the breakthroughs of fellow inventors such as Arthur Korn and Paul Gottleb Nipkow in order to produce the world’s first-ever working television set.
 Years after, Baird demonstrated the first colour transmission to the public.

 Extra, extra: While looking for publicity for his invention, Baird paid the Daily Express newspaper a visit.
 Terrified of his concept, the news editor was reported to have called Baird “a lunatic” that “may have a razor on him.”

 Inventor: Percy Shaw

-Shaw’s cat’s eye became today’s reflecting road studs.
+Shaw’s cat’s eye became today’s reflecting road studs that are used worldwide.

 Inventor: Henry Fox Talbot

 Photography has been around since the 1830s.
-Little did we know, it is actually a brainchild of someone so frustrated that he was not creative enough.
+Little did we know, it is actually the brainchild of someone so frustrated that he was not creative enough.

 A lot may contest to calling Henry Fox Talbot the inventor of photography.
 He is more often regarded as one of the pioneers of photography, as he studied the field alongside other scientists and inventors – albeit with some courtroom drama.

-Extra, extra: Talbot was elected to the Royal Society, the oldest national scientific institution in the world for his contribution in the field of integral calculus.
+Extra, extra: Talbot was elected to the Royal Society, the oldest national scientific institution in the world for his contribution to the field of integral calculus.